Tulia's Giving Fund

-The Maach Den Foundation, is dedicated to preserving cultural knowledge and traditions of the Wounaan Nonam people for the next generation.
+The Maach Den Foundation, is dedicated to cultural preservation of the Wounaan Nonam people.
 Their projects include artisan workshops, preserving traditional medicines - especially in midwifery, and providing emergency medical supplies to remote villages.
-The foundation is created, governed, and run by Wounaan Nonam internally displaced in Bogota.
+During the COVID-19 pandemic, the foundation has transitioned to distribution of food, face masks, and e-learning hardware for over 30 families.

-The Wounaan are the people indigenous to the rainforests of the Pacific coast of Colombia and Panama.
+The Wounaan are indigenous to the rainforests of the Pacific coast of Colombia and Panama.
 In Colombia, about 9,000 are at risk of cultural extinction due to forced internal displacement.

 Forced to Leave Home.
 Wounaan live under constant threat by illegal armed groups still active in the Colombian Pacific coast.
 Colombia has the largest displacement situation in the world with nearly 8 million internally displaced citizens.
 Indigenous and Afro-Colombians are disproportionally affected by this displacement.
 Over a third of Colombia's indigenous groups are at risk of cultural extinction due to displacement and human rights abuses.